Chapter 345 — Career Schools

 (d) Willfully used or employed any method, act or practice declared unlawful by ORS 646.608.

-(4) A licensee placed on probation must be formally notified by the commission that it has deficiencies that must be corrected within a time specified in the notice.
+(5) A licensee that is issued a notice for corrective action must be formally notified by the commission that it has deficiencies that must be corrected within a time specified in the notice.

 345.130 [Repealed by 1975 c.478 §29]